-Potentially inappropriate polypharmacy occurs in approximately half of older hospitalised patients internationally and is not usually addressed during routine hospital care.[1, 2] Deprescribing, the cessation of a potentially inappropriate medication, supervised by a health care professional with the goal of managing polypharmacy and improving health outcomes,[3] is gaining momentum internationally.[3-5] Addressing inappropriate polypharmacy in older inpatients is essential to meet the Third World Health Organization (WHO) Global Patient Safety Challenge: 'Medication Without Harm', which targets high risk situations, polypharmacy and transitions of care, aiming to reduce avoidable harm related to medications by 50% over five years.[6]

-As hospitals are increasingly transitioning from paper-based medication charts to electronic order entry systems, an opportunity exists to integrate decision support and guidance for medication review and deprescribing into these systems.
-There is now good evidence to show that when well-designed and targeted, electronic decision support (EDS) can have significant impacts on care outcomes.[7-9] This is applicable to decision support targeting potentially inappropriate prescribing, with two recent reviews determining that computerised interventions are effective in reducing potentially inappropriate prescribing in hospitalised patients.[10, 11] However, there are also an increasing number of studies demonstrating that decision support is ignored or not used by clinicians.[12, 13] In fact, both above-mentioned reviews highlighted this problem and stressed the importance of working with users to ensure decision support is relevant and aligns well with clinician workflow.[10, 11]
+Potentially inappropriate polypharmacy occurs in approximately half of older hospitalised patients internationally and is not usually addressed during routine hospital care.1'2 Addressing inappropriate polypharmacy in older inpatients is essential to meet the Third WHO Global Patient Safety Challenge: 'Medication Without Harm', which targets high risk situations, polypharmacy and transitions of care, aiming to reduce avoidable harm related to medications by 50% over 5 years.
+The hospital setting provides an opportunity for undertaking comprehensive medication reviews, one possible outcome of which is deprescribing.
+Deprescribing, defined as the cessation of a potentially inappropriate medication, supervised by a healthcare professional with the goal of managing polypharmacy and improving health outcomes,4 is gaining momentum internationally.
+4-6 electronic order entry systems, an opportunity exists to integrate decision support and guidance for medication review and deprescribing into these systems.
+There is now good evidence to show that when well-designed and targeted, electronic decision support (EDS) can have significant impacts on care outcomes.7-9 This is applicable to decision support targeting potentially inappropriate prescribing, with two recent reviews determining that computerised interventions are effective in reducing potentially inappropriate prescribing in hospitalised patients.
+10 11 However, there are also an increasing number of studies demonstrating that decision support is ignored or not used by clinicians.
+12 13 In fact, both above-mentioned reviews highlighted this problem and stressed the importance of working with users to ensure that decision support is relevant and aligns well with clinician workflow.
+10